 Blockages can be caused by dried fluids, dead skin cells, dirt, or even small parasites called demodex mites that live inside the glands.
-Specialized soap intended for washing the eye lids can help with most of these causes, except the mites, which will require prescription medication to safely and effective eliminate.
+Specialized soap intended for washing the eyelids can help with most of these causes, except the mites, which will require prescription medication to safely and effectively eliminate.

 Almost all cases of dry eye disease are rooted in MGD, and it affects a surprisingly large number of people in the world.
 MGD affects nearly 60% of all people, and is much more prevalent in people over the age of 40.
 However, not all ethnicities are at equal risk.
 Between 50-70% of the population in countries like Thailand, Japan, and China are affected, compared to only 3-20% of people in the US, Australia, and Canada.

 Certain personal hygiene and cosmetic products can also contribute to MGD, especially those used particularly close to the edges of the eyes.
 Being careful during application, as well as thoroughly removing the products at night will reduce the risk of developing clogged Meibomian glands.